Double Axle

 Double Axle is a monster truck racing video game released in arcades by Taito in 1991.
 The object of the game is to complete every single race by coming in 3rd Place or better.
 If the player fails to do so, the game will end.
 By completing races successfully, the player will be awarded prize money depending on how well they did.
 This game also features the option of upgrading the monster truck, which is essential for completing harder races.
 Additional money can be earned by completing the bonus stages after each race.
-The Japanese variant of Double Axle is Power Wheels, with slightly modified gameplay.
+The original Japanese version is Power Wheels, with slightly different gameplay.

 Upgrades for the truck

 Only seen in the North American version, Double Axle offered players the option to upgrade their monster truck before every race.
 When starting the game, the player is given a small amount of money to buy their first upgrade.
 However, in order to obtain more upgrades for the player's monster truck, the player must first win races for extra money.
 These upgrades include a bigger engine, bigger tires, and several nitro boosters.
 To help the player further, adding credits to the game will give the player more money to purchase these upgrades.